GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 While Genesys still support the Web Chat capability, Genesys is investing in its next generation messaging platform, [Web Messaging](/api/digital/webmessaging/).

 Only leverage this blueprint if you have existing Web Chat deployments.
-Otherwise, you should view the [sister blueprint](https://github.com/GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint) to this one that delivers the exact solution, except uses Web Messaging to do it.
+Otherwise, you should view the [sister blueprint](https://github.com/GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint) that delivers the exact solution, except uses Web Messaging.
 :::

 This Genesys Cloud Developer blueprint demonstrates how to build a chatbot using Genesys Cloud's Web chat capabilities and integrating that chatbot with an AWS lambda.

-This blueprint demonstrates how to,
+This blueprint demonstrates how to:

 * Build a bot Genesys Cloud Architect flow leverages machine learning to communicate intelligently with a customer.
 * Build an inbound chat Genesys Cloud Architect flow that integrates with the bot flow.